zenml-io/zenml/docs/book/getting-started/core-concepts.md

 #### Artifacts

-Artifacts represent the data that goes through your steps as inputs and outputs and they are stored in the artifact store.
-They are automatically tracked and stored by ZenML in the artifact store.
-Artifacts are produced by and circulated among steps whenever your step returns an object or a value.
+Artifacts represent the data that goes through your steps as inputs and outputs and they are automatically tracked and stored by ZenML in the artifact store.
+They are produced by and circulated among steps whenever your step returns an object or a value.
 This means the data is not passed between steps in memory.
-Rather, at the output of a step they are written to storage and at the input of the step they are loaded from storage.
+Rather, when the execution of a step is completed they are written to storage, and when a new step gets executed they are loaded from storage.

 The serialization and deserialization logic of artifacts is defined by Materializers.